 Step 2.
 Account Benefits

 Now that you feel comfortable with your risk profile, you can check out a few accounts to see what benefits they can offer you.

-First and foremost we want our capital protected but obviously the reason that you and I want to invest in managed accounts is to make money.
+First and foremost we want our capital protected but obviously the reason that you and I want to invest in the best performing managed accounts is to make money.
 Great returns are what we want but you will have to consider the overall package, rather than base your decision purely on what the previous two years trading statements say that we could potentially make.

 As I said earlier, the greater returns are generally made when you take on more risk, greater drawdowns and larger lots.
 Also, think about the performance fees that are deducted.